JosePedroDias/tabletop_lua/README.md

 ## TODO

-- axis direction on zones
-- fix when two cards get the same position in layout
 - visually represent remaining clients around board
 - add money value to chips
 - visibility areas
   - zones can count cards or money
-- card isTurned default to true
 - lobby
   - allow choosing server settings (host, port)
   - allow choosing channel (for multiple games to be possible at the same time)